Spirit Of The Week: Pegasus Distillerie Shooting Star Vodka

 As he notes: “The presence of ordinary chondrite in the cold infusion process—a material unique to meteorites and one of the most primitive and unaltered stony materials in the solar system—provides a unique mineral flavor that complements the existing smooth and refined texture that characterizes our vodkas.”

-The month-long sabbatical soaking in the clay jars allows Pegasus “to use oxygen as a binder between the vodka and the minerals dissolved from the meteorite, and it gives it a fresh and round mouthfeel with a unique sweet note.”
+The year-long sabbatical soaking in the clay jars allows Pegasus “to use oxygen as a binder between the vodka and the minerals dissolved from the meteorite, and it gives it a fresh and round mouthfeel with a unique sweet note.”

 The problem with over-distilled spirits is normally they lose all unique flavor notes to the still, opting for purity over taste.
 We can attest Shooting Star avoids this pitfall, as the vodka offers rich minerality and a bigger body that offsets the arguable over-purification.
 While the process may seem gimmicky, the results speak for themselves.